 - Learn in some depth the use of at least one programming language, such as Objective-C, Python, Java or C#

-- Put the engineering concepts we study in school like design patterns into practical use
+- Put the engineering concepts we study in a school like design patterns into practical use

 - Gain a thorough experience in a collaborative software development environment, configured for source control, dependency management and continuous integration